This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Costs For Lift Tickets

 If you’re planning to ski at a resort, one of the biggest expenses will be the lift tickets.
 Depending on where you ski, how long you ski for, and whether you buy a multi-day pass, prices can range from $50-$250 per day for a ski lift pass.
+You can find the best deals by looking for budget ski areas instead of big name resorts.

 To get the best deal on lift tickets, it’s often worth buying them in advance online, as you can often save up to 20% or more.
 Another top tip is to look out for ski resorts that offer free skiing for kids- this can help to reduce the cost significantly if you’re bringing young children along.